Meet the Browns (film): Television series

 Meet the Browns aired on TBS starring David Mann and Tamela Mann.
 The show's plot is different from the play and movie.
 Mr. Brown has opened up a senior citizens' home with the help of Cora, his nephew Will and his wife Sasha.
 Storylines involve the various zany residents of the home.
 The series, however, is a spin-off of the film, the stageplay and three episodes of Tyler Perry's House of Payne where Mann guest-starred as Mr. Brown, who learns that his deceased father states in his will that he wants him to open a senior citizens' home.
 Brown enlists the help of the Paynes, Cora, and Will.
 The other characters from the play and film are neither mentioned nor seen.
 However, Brown's sister Vera made a guest appearance in the third season of the series.

 Critical reception

 The film received mixed reviews from critics.
-Review aggregator Rotten Tomatoes gives the film a 33% approval rating based on 58 reviews, with an average rating of 4.85/10.
+Review aggregator Rotten Tomatoes gives the film a 33% approval rating based on 58 reviews.
 The site's critics consensus reads: "Angela Bassett's considerable charms can't compensate for Meet the Browns' incessant melodrama and scattered narrative threads."
 Metacritic reported the film had an average score of 45 out of 100, based on 14 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.